On the heapability of finite partial orders: Main result

-\begin{corollary} There is a bijective mapping between partitions of $Q$ into $k$-ary chains and matchings of $G_{Q,k}$ such that the number of $k$-ary chains in a partition is $n$ minus the number of edges in the matching. \end{corollary} \begin{proof} We will actually show how to associate left $k$-matchings of $G_{Q}$ to matchings of $G_{Q,k}$.
-The idea is simple: given a node $x^{-}$ of $G_{Q}$ with $l\leq k$ neighbors in $V_{2}$, construct a matching in $G_{Q,k}$ by giving each of $x^{-}_{1},\ldots, x^{-}_{l}$ a single neighbor from the neighbors of $x^{-}$.
-In the other direction, if $e=x_i y$ is an edge in the matching of $G_{Q,k}$ then consider the edge in appropriate $x,y$ edge in $G_Q.$ It is easy to check that it gives a $k-$chain in $G_Q,$ and the number of $k-$chains is the number of edges in the left $k-$matching in $G_Q$ which is the same as $n$ minus $vc(G_Q).$ \end{proof}
+\begin{corollary} There is a bijective mapping between partitions of $Q$ into $k$-ary chains and matchings of $G_{Q,k}$ such that the number of $k$-ary chains in a partition is $n$ minus the number of edges in the matching. \end{corollary} \begin{proof} We will actually show (using Claim~\ref{partition_of_Q}) how to associate left $k$-matchings of $G_{Q}$ to matchings of $G_{Q,k}$.
+The idea is simple: given a node $x^{-}$ of $G_{Q}$ with $l\leq k$ neighbors in $V_{2}$, construct a matching in $G_{Q,k}$ by giving each of $x^{-}_{1},\ldots, x^{-}_{l}$ exactly one neighbor from the neighbors of $x^{-}$ (in a pairwise distinct way).
+In the other direction, if $e=x_i^{-} y^{+}$ is an edge in the matching of $G_{Q,k}$ then consider the appropriate edge $x^{-}y^{+}$ in $G_Q.$ It is easy to check that it gives a left $k$-matching in $G_Q$ (which corresponds to a $k-$chain partition of $Q).$ Furthermore, the number of $k-$chains is the number of edges in the left $k-$matching in $G_Q$ which is the same as $n$ minus $vc(G_Q).$ \end{proof}